hyland-uw/FISR-historical/README.md

 For a given float (the dataset is not ordered by input) we compute the result of many different magic constants.
 For an input float there is a "best" magic constant which we determine.

 #### Optimized
-performs a grid search of the Newton Raphson constants (~1.5 and ~0.5) over a range of floats and a specific magic constant.
+Performs a grid search of the Newton Raphson constants (~1.5 and ~0.5) over a range of floats and a specific magic constant.
 Used to show the role of the NR approximation step.

 | input | initial | halfthree | halfone | error |
 | --- | --- | --- | --- | --- |